zachhildreth/xcash-core/README.md

 sources are also used for statically-linked builds because distribution packages often include only shared library binaries (`.so`) but not static library archives (`.a`).

+If you need to build statically linked linux binaries, please refer to [Build Statically Linked Linux Binaries guide](#build-statically-linked-linux-binaries) before you install any packages

 | Dep          | Min. version  | Vendored | Debian/Ubuntu pkg  | Arch pkg     | Fedora            | Optional | Purpose        |
 | ------------ | ------------- | -------- | ------------------ | ------------ | ----------------- | -------- | -------------- |